 Push Button Switches

-Push button switches are electrical actuators that are composed of buttons that, when pushed, either close or open the electrical circuits to which they are connected.
-They can be used to control a wide variety of electronic devices.
+Push button switches are electrical actuators that, when pressed, either close or open the electrical circuits to which they are attached.
+They are capable of controlling a wide range of electronic gadgets...